adrn/gala/docs/index.rst

 .. _gary:

 #########
-Meet Gary
+Meet Gala
 #########

-Gary is a Python package for Galactic astronomy and gravitational dynamics.
+Gala is a Python package for Galactic astronomy and gravitational dynamics.
 The bulk of the package centers around implementations of `gravitational potentials <potential/index>`_, `numerical integration <integrate/index>`_,